patnicolas/Neural_architecture/README.md

 As expected, the formula to computed the size of the output of a de-convolutional layer is the mirror image of the formula for the output size of the convolutional layer.

 ## Assembling the de-convolutional network
-Finally, de-convolutional model, of type DeConvModel  is created using the sequence of PyTorch module, de_conv_model.
+Finally, de-convolutional model, of type **DeConvModel**  is created using the sequence of PyTorch module, **de_conv_model**.
 Once again, the default constructor (1) initializes the size of the input layer (2) and output layer (3) and load the PyTorch modules, de_conv_modules, for all de-convolutional layers.

 ```
 class DeConvModel(NeuralModel, ConvSizeParams):